justinloveless/TamperMonkeyLib/README.md

 To install the TamperMonkey script, simply go to the `dist/script.user.js` file in github and click on the "Raw" link to the code.

+# Debugging locally

+Step 1: run `npm install` to get all the dependencies Step 2: run `npx webpack` to compile the script
+Step 3: copy the `dist/script.user.js` file to your TamperMonkey script editor